uservoice/uservoice-android-sdk/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+### Reporting Issues

+If you are finding an issue, first make sure you are using the latest version of the SDK:

+Latest Android SDK version here: https://github.com/uservoice/uservoice-android-sdk/releases

+If you are on the latest version, you need to file an issue on our [github issues page](https://github.com/uservoice/uservoice-android-sdk/issues) with the following information:

+* What behavior are you currently seeing? (ie. response, error, screen)

+* What behavior did you expect to see?

+Our engineers have requested example code from your team, which they can download example, run, and plainly see the resulting problem.

+To do this, they will need:

+* The minimum amount of code required to demonstrate the problem using a [secret gist](gist.github.com).
+* Isolate the problem to the few lines that call the SDK, plus the minimum boilerplate necessary to compile and run the example.
+* If we will need example secrets or a test account, make that clear in the code or accompanying explanation.

+Once filed, you can also reach out to our support team at questions@uservoice.com